 - Different ways to lay out your results in tables

 This guide is going to talk you through basic headings I like to include what assessments I may use for diagnostic purposes, and how I lay out my reports.
-You will see two examples of reports and then templates for the assessments I use most frequently in my clinical work.
+You will see examples of reports and then templates for the assessments I use most frequently in my clinical work.
 Please keep in mind, that this is just a guide, and everyone will do things differently.
 This is simply what works for me.
 So please use what is most comfortable with you and take the information in this guide as a mere suggestion.

 Please note: most of the assessments I have included are for children and teenagers, and this is the space I work in.
-I have included four assessments that can be used with adults, but my focus here is on younger clients.
+I have included some assessments that can be used with adults, but my focus here is on younger clients.